A Maneira Mais Fácil De Aprender E Lembrar: Say / Tell / Speak / Talk

 In the second gap, we need 'speaking'.

-Na segunda lacuna, precisamos de "falar".
+Na segunda lacuna, precisamos de 'speaking'.

 'Who's speaking?'
 A possible alternative is 'Who's calling'?
 We do not say 'Who's talking'.